Draws a kernel density plot in combination with a boxplot in its middle.

 numeric or RLum.Results (required): input data for plotting.
 Alternatively a data.frame or a matrix can be provided, but only the first column will be considered by the function

-character (optional): add statistic measures of centrality and dispersion to the plot.
+character (with default): add statistic measures of centrality and dispersion to the plot.
 Can be one or more of several keywords.
 See details for available keywords.

 logical (with default): exclude NA values from the data set prior to any further operations.